hashgraph/hedera-sdk-java/README.md

 #### Public/Private Key Pairs

 Hedera accounts must be associated with cryptographic keys.
-A complete explanation of the ED25519 key pairs can be generated using the [Hedera Keygen utility](https://github.com/hashgraph/hedera-keygen-java).
+ED25519 key pairs can be generated using the [Hedera Keygen utility](https://github.com/hashgraph/hedera-keygen-java).
 A complete explanation of the key generation process is documented in the [readme](https://github.com/hashgraph/hedera-keygen-java/blob/master/README.md) file in that repo.
 A minimal version of that process will be shown below.

 __NOTE__: This information should be added to your `node.properties` file (see above) if you wish to run the example code provided.